ELeeAstro/mini_chem/README.md

 Contains the fortran source files and makefile for compiling this standalone version

+### src_mini_chem_mp

+Contains the OpenMP fortran source files and makefile for compiling this standalone version

 ### chem_data

-Mini-chem formatted data files for each network _sp contains the species data, _data contains the reaction network, solar- contains the netrate tables in mini-chem format
+Mini-chem formatted data files for each network _sp contains the species data, _data contains the reaction network, 1x, 10x directories etc- contains the netrate tables in mini-chem format for that metallicity and C/O ratio

 ### jacobian_conversion

-A workspace for converting the Jacobian from VULCAN to FORTRAN - typically is required to be done manually
+A workspace for converting the Jacobian from VULCAN to a FORTRAN format - typically is required to be done manually

 ### netrate_contour_plots